ChipSkylark37/mealie/docs/docs/documentation/getting-started/features.md

 Managing shopping lists can be done from the Sidebar > Shopping Lists.

 Here you will be able to:
-- See list of already added items to the Shopping List
+- See items already on the Shopping List
 - See linked recipes with ingredients
     - Toggling via the 'Pot' icon will show you the linked recipe, allowing you to click to access it.
 - Check off an item